agocsdaniel/esphome_electrolux_macs/FINDINGS.md

                      83 - in wool program
                      8A - no heat maybe? when time drying 10 min 8B - ??? when time drying 20 min or more
-                        02
+                        00 - ???
-                           00
+                        02 - ???
-                              00 - program time as specified in program 0A - program time 10 minutes
+                           00 00 - program time as specified in program
-                              xx - program time in minutes
+                           00 0A - program time 10 minutes
-                                 06 - program 6
+                           xx xx - program time in minutes 06 - program 6
 ```